dev-dull/PyTerraBackTyl/README.md

 - `BACKEND_PLUGINS_PATH: 'backends'`
   - The directory where PyTerraBackTYL can find the Backend plugins.
   - The value shown here means the `backends` subdirectory where PyTerraBackTYL is installed.
-- `BACKEND_CLASS: 'git_backend.GitBackend'`
+- `BACKEND_CLASS: 'pyshelve_backend.PyShelveBackend'`
-  - The file and class name of the PyTerraBackTYL plugin to use; Python will look in a file called `git_backend.py` for the class `GitBackend`
+  - The file and class name of the PyTerraBackTYL plugin to use; Python will look in a file called `pyshelve_backend.py` for the class `PyShelveBackend`
 - `LOG_LEVEL: 'INFO'`
   - The amount of info to log.
 Valid values are: INFO, DEBUG, WARNING, ERROR
   - If an invalid value is specified, PyTerraBackTYL will default to INFO.

+#### Configuring the PyTerraBackTYL backend plugin:
+##### Option 1: Configuring the PyShelveBackend (default backend module):
+If this is your first time configuring PyTerraBackTYL, it is recommended that you start with this class to validate service configuration.
+Once you've validated PyTerraBackTYL is working as expected, you can change your `BACKEND_CLASS` setting to the module you plan on using for handling Terraform state.

+Modify `config.yaml` and set the following items to the desired values.
+- `PYSHELVE_DATA_PATH: '/opt/pyterrabacktyl/data'`
+  - The directory to save Python 'shelve' files that contain state.
+  - The user running the PyTerraBackTYL service *must* have read/write access to this directory.
+  - Do NOT set this value to a temporary director (such as /tmp)
+- `PYSHELVE_DB_FILE_NAME: '_terraform_state'`
+  - The file name to use for Python 'shelve' oblects.
+  - _Note:_ The name of the environment will be prepended to this file name (e.g. if 'QA' is set as the environment name, the file 'qa_terraform_state' will be created).

-#### Setup and Configure the GitBackend module:
+##### Option 2: Setup and Configure the GitBackend module:
 - Create SSH keypair:
   - SSH to the host running the PyTerraBackTYL service and become the user running the service (e.g. `su tfbackendsvc`)
   - Check if a keypair already exists: `ls -lah ~/.ssh`
   - Generate a keypair if needed: `ssh-keygen -t rsa` leave all prompts empty by pressing enter until the command completes.
 - Set the git global config for the tfbackendsvc user: